Does Homeowners Insurance Automatically Renew Every Year?

 Inflation

-Rising costs of materials and labor can lead to higher premiums.
-Insurance companies adjust premiums to ensure they can cover the increased costs of repairing or rebuilding homes.
+Rising costs of materials and labor increase premiums.
+Insurance companies adjust premiums to cover the increased costs of repairing or rebuilding homes.

 goodCredit icon